Kidbox raises $15.3 million for its personalized children’s clothing box

 Kidbox has potential in a market where brick-and-mortar retailers are closing their doors, and e-commerce apparel is on the upswing.
 But it — like others in the space — faces the looming threat posed by Amazon.
 The retailer has also just launched its clothing box service, Prime Wardrobe, which includes kids’ clothing.

-“Kidbox is at the head of a trend that sees a world in which every person will have their own personalized storefront for literally anything — be it kids clothing, furniture, or weddings,” says Paul Hsiao, General Partner at Canvas Ventures, about the firm’s investment.
+“Kidbox is at the head of a trend that sees a world in which every person will have their own personalized storefront for literally anything — be it kids clothing, furniture or weddings,” says Paul Hsiao, general partner at Canvas Ventures, about the firm’s investment.
 Hsiao has also led investments in Zola and eporta while at Canvas, and in Houzz while at NEA.

 “Kidbox is growing at atypically high multiples.
-I think it is because of their deep connection with their customers – the kids, the parents, and grandparents,” Hsiao continues.
-“The Kidbox Team is also remarkable at logistics.
-Sounds boring, but ecommerce is fundamentally a logistics business,” he adds.
+I think it is because of their deep connection with their customers — the kids, the parents and grandparents,” Hsiao continues.
+“The Kidbox team is also remarkable at logistics.
+Sounds boring, but e-commerce is fundamentally a logistics business,” he adds.

 Kidbox is currently a team of 35 based in New York.